mrkite/regs/README.md

 At that location, we discover the offset to the tool entry point is `$ff/41a4` so we'll add `$ff/41a5`to the map file and rerun the disassembly.

 Boom, we have just disassembled a specific tool call from ram.

+### Disassembling a simple ProDOS executable

+ProDOS binaries aren't relocatable and don't have anything inside them that specifies where in RAM they should be loaded.
+However, the filesystem itself does have that information.

+Using `2mg` with the `-l` or `--list` argument will give a list of the files along with metadata associated with the files.
+Let's use `BASIC.SYSTEM` as an example.

+You'll see that `BASIC.SYSTEM` has a type of `$ff` and auxtype of `$2000`, and `2mg` identifies it as a "sys/ProDOS System File".
+This is indeed a simple executable.

+The aux type specifies where in RAM to load this executable, in this case, it's `$2000`.

+It is also important to note that these executables should start with 8-bit registers.

+So we can use all of that information to disassemble this file.

+`$ regs --org=2000 -m -x BASIC.SYSTEM > basic.s`

+This tells regs to start with 8-bit accumulator and indices, and load the file starting at `$2000` before disassembling it.